 - Spoon batter 1 tablespoon at a time onto skillet

 - Cook for about a minute on second side

-- Serve with maple syrup or fruit sauce
+- Serve with maple syrup or Cherry Berry Syrup

 I have a couple of quick notes regarding this grain-free pancake recipe.
 First, do not be alarmed if when you grind the cashews in the food processor they start to form a paste; this happened to me with a couple of batches and the recipe still turned out wonderfully.
 Next, please note that although I use coconut oil to cook the pancakes you may wish to experiment with using your own favorite oil.
 Finally, for newer readers, I do use one tablespoon of vanilla in this recipe –that is not a typo.
 I love vanilla and find this larger amount typically adds extra sweetness and flavor to my recipes.

 For those of you wondering about substitutions, I tried replacing the cashews with almond flour in this Banana Chocolate Chip Pancake recipe and it did not work.
 If you decide to experiment with this pancake recipe, please let us know how it goes.
 As always, I don’t know if a substitution will turn out well unless I try it myself.
 The comment section below is a great place to chat and share knowledge with other readers about your substitution trials and tribulations.

 If you are looking for a pancake recipe made with almond flour, try the Paleo Pancakes in my latest book Paleo Cooking from Elana’s Pantry.
 And if you’re a beginner cook or a busy parent wondering how to make homemade pancakes either the aforementioned Paleo Pancake recipe or this Banana Chocolate Chip Pancake recipe is a great place to start!